 Roads with a speed limit higher than 50 km/h generally have more traffic and where the speed difference between e-scooters and automobiles is quite large.
 These conditions can make it very unsafe for people on e-scooters.
 However, most of Edmonton’s road system has speed limits that are 50 km/h or less, so people have plenty of choice in routes to take.

 Yes, as with bicycles, e-bikes and e-scooters will be equipped with a working bell or horn to alert pedestrians before they are overtaken.

 E-scooters will also be equipped with a hand brake and outfitted with the following protective items so they are suitable for road use, as per provincial regulations:

 - One or more rear reflectors

-Private e-bikes are covered under the same provincial standards as bicycles and so can be used on city property.
+Private e-bikes are covered under the same provincial standards as bicycles so they can be used on City property.
 However, private e-scooters are not covered under provincial legislation.
 The province allowed the City of Edmonton an exemption for approved and licensed vendors to operate e-scooters through the active transportation vehicle sharing program.
-Use of privately owned e-scooters on city property is prohibited.
+Use of privately owned e-scooters on City property is prohibited.